Bishoko/JigglyConnect/README.md

 ## 📋 Frequently Asked Questions (FAQ)

+### Can anyone join the JigglyConnect room ?
+No. The name and and password are randomly generated.
+Even if you know these factors, the room is limited for 2 players.

+### Can I chat with my oponent ?
+With the yuzu chat, yes.

 ### Is the matchmaking based on any kind of elo or my skill ?
 For now, no. We are planing to update our algorythme and do a ranked system.

+### How do I stop the room ?
+Lets say you're in a room, starting a new matchmaking will simply delete the old room.
+In case you just want to stop playing, the room will delete it self depending of your gamemode.

 ### My opponent is laging, is it the server's fault ?
 Yes and no. There are a lot of facters to keep in mind when playing on Yuzu: